Petross808/GameDevProject/README.md

  itch.io link: https://petross808.itch.io/astral-crisis

 You are an astronaut travelling through space.
 Suddenly, you realize you forgot to charge the spaceship's battery.
 Your only option is to land on a nearby planet and survive until your spaceship recharges.
 In about 10 minutes.

+ Objective: Defend the spaceship from the incoming enemies for 10 minutes.

  Controls: